PADI Tec 40

 You will use recreational scuba equipment, with some minor additions to enhance your ability to deal with tec diving conditions.

-You may dive with backmounted or sidemounted cylinders.
-Your PADI Tec Instructor may have you dive with EANx for additional conservatism.
+You may dive with twinsets or sidemounts during your course.
+Your PADI Tec Instructor may have you dive with nitrox for additional conservatism.